Back To Search Results

 Preparation

-Preoperative preparation includes a well-delineated transthoracic or transoesophageal echocardiogram to define the dimensions of the left ventricular outflow tract.
-The size of the required aortic prosthesis is determined based on the patient’s body surface area, and the effective orifice area of the prosthesis is decided to be used.
-A computed tomogram or magnetic resonance imaging of the left ventricular outflow tract and aortic valve can help identify the levels of obstruction.
+Preoperative preparation includes a well-delineated transthoracic or transesophageal echocardiogram to define the dimensions of the LVOT.
+The size of the required aortic prosthesis is determined based on the patient’s body surface area, and the effective orifice area of the prosthesis is then selected for use.
+A computed tomogram or magnetic resonance imaging of the LVOT and aortic valve can help identify the levels of obstruction.
 Preparing for cardiac surgery includes debriefing the team on the operative plan and preparing the materials.
-Prosthetic valves and valve sizers are made available along with glutaraldehyde to treat the pericardium, bovine pericardium patch, or dacron patch as planned.
+Prosthetic valves and valve sizers are made available, along with glutaraldehyde, to treat the pericardium, a bovine pericardium patch, or a dacron patch as planned.

 Technique or Treatment